Drug Free Schools and Communities Act (DFSCA)

-All members of the UNTHSC community are encouraged to review the information on the following pages.
+All members of the HSC community are encouraged to review the information on the following pages.
 This information is distributed on an annual basis.

-Students, faculty, and staff may request information about the Drug Free Schools and Campuses Review by contacting the Office of Student Affairs at 817-735-2505.
+Students, faculty, and staff may request information about the Drug Free Schools and Campuses Review by contacting the Division of Student and Academic Affairs at 817-735-2505.
 The full report is located HERE.

-We also encourage the UNTHSC community to learn more about the results of the 2018 National College Health Assessment.
+We also encourage the HSC community to learn more about the results of the 2020 National College Health Assessment.
 An executive summary, key findings, and action items can be found HERE.
-Additionally, information regarding DAAP and wellness related programming can be found by clicking the links below:
+Additionally, information regarding DAAPP and wellness related programming can be found by clicking the links below:

 Standards of Conduct

 Use of illegal drugs, and the illegal use of alcoholic beverages, is identified as “conduct which adversely affects the university community.”
 University regulations prohibit any unlawful possession, use, distribution, or sale of alcohol and other drugs by University students, faculty, staff, or guests to the University, on University-owned property and at all University sponsored activities.